bluesky-astronomy/rules/README.md

 Anyone posting to the Astronomy feeds must follow the rules below:

-### 1. You must be a professional/amateur/student astronomer or an astronomy organization to post to the feeds.
+### 1. To post to the feeds, you must be a professional, amateur, or student in astronomy, astrophysics, astrobiology, planetary science, or astronomy education — or an astronomy-related organization.
-> It's also ok if you left academia but still want to sign up.
-You are still an astronomer and you are welcome here!
+> It’s also OK if you left academia but still want to sign up.

 ### 2. Be respectful of others in the community.
-> We won't tolerate discrimination of any kind; that means no racism, sexism, homophobia, transphobia, ableism, or any other kind of discrimination.
+> We will not tolerate discrimination of any kind; that means no racism, sexism, homophobia, transphobia, ableism, or any other kind of discrimination.

-### 3. Content that you post to the feeds must be appropriate, scientifically accurate, and not spam.
+### 3. Content you post to the feeds must be appropriate, scientifically accurate, and not spam.
-> No misinformation/impersonation, no spamming, and no off-topic posts.
-Ask a moderator if you aren't sure.
+> No off-topic posts, no misinformation/impersonation, and no repetitive or overly promotional material, which clutters the feeds and detracts from meaningful interactions.
+Ask a moderator if you aren’t sure whether a post would be appropriate.

 ### 4. Attribute content that is not your own.
-> You must credit the original author of any content you post.
-Whenever possible, you should link to the original author's content.
+> You must credit the original author/creator of any content you post.
+Whenever possible, link to the original author/creator’s content.

-### 5. Sales-related rules: we support independent creators, but the feeds are still primarily for astronomy.
+### 5. Posting of AI-generated or AI-enhanced content is generally not allowed, and must always be disclosed as being AI-generated.
+> AI images or content may only be posted in the context of scientific discussion, and must always be disclosed as having been generated with AI.
+>
+> In general, images that are artificially enhanced with AI are also not allowed, as they detract from the hard work that many astrophotographers do to capture photons authentically.

+### 6. Only limited promotion of items for sale is allowed - and they must be astronomy-related.
-> Independent creators are welcome to use the feeds to promote or sell their work, as long as it is relevant to our community.
+> Independent creators may use the feeds occasionally to promote or sell their astronomy-related work.
+>
-> However, we expect that most (~90%) of your posts should not be direct sales, and we ask you to limit promotional posts to no more than once a day on the main Astronomy feed.
+> We ask you to limit your promotional posts to no more than once per day on the main Astronomy feed.
+Promotional posts should not be the majority of your contributions to the feeds.

 If you ever have any concerns or issues with moderation, get in touch with [@moderation.astronomy.blue](https://bsky.app/profile/moderation.astronomy.blue).